misterseyiayeni/onlineboutique-infra/README.md

 # Terraform CI/CD Infrastructure on AWS

-This Terraform module provisions a complete CI/CD environment in AWS using the `us-west-2` region.
-The setup includes a VPC, public subnets, routing, EC2 instances for Jenkins, Prometheus, Grafana, and SonarQube, with security groups and IAM roles configured for access and automation.
+This Terraform module provisions a complete Continuous Integration / Continuous Deployment (CI/CD) environment in Amazon Web Services (AWS) using the `us-west-2` region.
+The setup includes a Virtual Private Cloud (VPC), public subnets, routing, Amazon Elastic Compute Cloud (EC2) instances for Jenkins, Prometheus, Grafana, and SonarQube, with security groups and Identity and Access Management (IAM) roles configured for access and automation.

 Navigate to onlineboutique-infra/eks-cluster-ec2.
 Edit provider.tf and change the value of the "Name" to the AWS user account you intend to use (shown below)